Amit1592/crpc-wgcna-metastasis-2025/README.md

 ├─ figures/                           # WGCNA figures (PNGs)
 ├─ docs/                              # Platform/lncRNA annotation tables
 └─ .gitignore                         # Excludes data/ and results/ from Git

+## How to cite

+If you use this code or figures in your work, please cite the accompanying article:

+Mehrabi T, Heidarzadeh R, *et al.* (2025).
+Dysregulated key long non-coding RNAs TP53TG1, RFPL1S, DLEU1 in prostate cancer. *Advances in Cancer Biology – Metastasis* 13:100132.

+When the Zenodo record is available, you can also cite the code repository:

+> Heidarzadeh R. (2025). **CRPC WGCNA metastasis 2025**: analysis scripts and key WGCNA figures for GSE74685.
+Zenodo.
+DOI: `10.5281/zenodo.XXXXXXX`